strap/curanexus-sdk-javascript/README.md

 ### Events

-There are several events that can be subscribed too.
+There are several events that can be subscribed to.

 | **Name** | **Description** |
 | :--- | :--- |